HibberdLab/transrate/_src/getting_started.md

 You can examine your contigs without using the reads or a reference.
 All you need is the assembly in FASTA format.

-For example if you have the assembly in the file `assembly.fa`:
+For example if you have the assembly in the file `transcripts.fa`:

 ```bash
 $ transrate --assembly transcripts.fa